1990s

 There was a realignment and consolidation of economic and political power, such as the continued mass-mobilization of capital markets through neoliberalism, globalization, and end of the Cold War.
 Network cultures were enhanced by the proliferation of new media such as the internet, and a new ability to self-publish web pages and make connections on professional, political and hobby topics.
 The digital divide was immediate, with access limited to those who could afford it and knew how to operate a computer.
 The internet provided anonymity for individuals skeptical of the government.
 Traditional mass media continued to perform strongly.
 However, mainstream internet users were optimistic about its benefits, particularly the future of e-commerce.
 Web portals, a curated bookmark homepage, were as popular as searching via web crawlers.
 The dot-com bubble of 1997–2000 brought wealth to some entrepreneurs before its crash of the early-2000s.

 Many countries were economically prosperous and spreading globalization.
 High-income countries experienced steady growth during the Great Moderation (1980s—2000s).
 Using a mobile phone in a public place was typical conspicuous consumption.
 In contrast, the GDP of former Soviet Union states declined as a result of neoliberal restructuring.
 International trade increased with the establishment of the European Union (EU) in 1993, North American Free Trade Agreement (NAFTA) in 1994, and World Trade Organization (WTO) in 1995.
 The Asia-Pacific economies of the Four Asian Tigers, ASEAN, Australia and Japan were hampered by the 1997 Asian financial crisis and early 1990s recession.

-Major wars that began include the First and Second Congo Wars, the Rwandan Civil War and genocide, the Somali Civil War, and Sierra Leone Civil War in Africa; the Yugoslav Wars in Southeast Europe; the First and Second Chechen Wars, in the former Soviet Union; and the Gulf War in the Middle East.
+Major wars that began include the First and Second Congo Wars, the Rwandan Civil War and genocide, the Somali Civil War, and Sierra Leone Civil War in Africa; the Yugoslav Wars and Bosnian Genocide in Southeast Europe; the First and Second Chechen Wars, in the former Soviet Union; and the Gulf War in the Middle East.
 The Afghanistan conflict (1978–present) and Colombian conflict continued.
-The Oslo Accords seemed to herald an end to the Israeli-Palestinian conflict, but this was in vain.
-However, in Northern Ireland, The Troubles came to a standstill in 1998 with the Good Friday Agreement, ending 30 years of violence.
+The Oslo Accords seemed to herald an end to the Israeli–Palestinian conflict, but this was in vain.
+However, in Northern Ireland, the Troubles came to a standstill in 1998 with the Good Friday Agreement, ending 30 years of violence.